jokesterfr/cvlyzer/README.md

 # CVlyzer

-Generates your CV out of simple xml syntax
+Generates your CV out of simple XML syntax

 ## Requirements